The Events and Activities Policy can be located at https://www.colorado.edu/policies/events-and-activities-policy.

 The SAFE Committee is composed of selected constituents across the campus community who work collaboratively to ensure all events/activities on campus provide a secure and safe environment.

-In the instance an event or activity has larger campus impacts or concerns, the event organizer and/or CU Sponsor may be required to attend a SAFE committee meeting to address these concerns and/or questions from the committee.
-The SAFE committee Chair will schedule the meeting with the event organizer in a timely manner before the scheduled event/activity to permit adjustments as needed or denial of the event.
+In the instance an event or activity has larger campus impacts or concerns, the event and/or activity host may be required to attend a SAFE Committee meeting to address these concerns and/or questions from the committee.
+The SAFE Committee Chair will schedule the meeting with the event organizer in a timely manner before the scheduled event/activity to permit adjustments as needed.

 Events and/or activities pending a SAFE Committee review, may be required to complete additional risk mitigation plans and documentation, to ensure the safety and security of persons and property.
-Risk mitigation plans are not limited to COVID-19 specific safety measures, and may include requirements for broader safety planning.
+Risk mitigation plans are not limited to public health specific safety measures, and may include requirements for broader safety planning.

 - In the instance an event and/or activity is denied, the Director of Events and Emergency Management, within the CU Boulder Police Department, will provide a written explanation for the decision within 5 days of reviewing information provided by the scheduling authority, or university safety, health, or facilities managers, or other decision-makers (i.e University Officers, SAFE Committee, CU Boulder Life and Safety Officer, etc.).